Roijin/interview_test_fullstackStockSytem/README.md

 Springboot uses maven
 React uses npm

 the UI was built with material UI

 The database used is mysql running localhost port 8080

 Steps needed to run the project:

+the db.sql can be used to get an initialized database

 ensure that the java project runs in java 17 SDK